 Introduction

-- Provision and deprovision LoRa devices easily using the Cumulocity IoT Device Management application.
+- Provision and deprovision LoRa devices easily using the Cumulocity Device Management application.
 No interaction in the ThingPark user interface is required.

 - Decode upstream payload packets using a web-based user interface.

-- Make use of existing Cumulocity IoT features with LoRa devices, for example: connectivity monitoring, device management, data visualization with dashboards, real-time analytics and more.
+- Make use of existing Cumulocity features with LoRa devices, for example: connectivity monitoring, device management, data visualization with dashboards, real-time analytics and more.

 Configuring multiple ThingPark account connections